Loose Tooth in Adults: Causes and When to See a Dentist

 - Changes in the tooth’s position or its alignment with the surrounding teeth

 It’s difficult to save a tooth after it falls out, but don’t ignore it if it does.
 That space in your mouth isn’t now just an aesthetic issue; it can put you at risk for a myriad of other complications, including infection, the loss of additional teeth, and bone loss.
 To prevent bone loss, you’ll need a dental implant secured by either a crown or bridge, and you may also require a bone graft.

-What Do I Do If My Tooth Is Loose?
+What Do I Do If My Teeth Feel Loose?

-If your tooth is loose, don’t ignore it!
+If this happens, don’t ignore it!
 Life gets busy, but brushing it off will only cause bigger issues down the road.
 Make sure to schedule an appointment with us as soon as you notice a problem.
 We will:

 - Determine the cause and discuss with you the best course of action to save your tooth.
 We’ll likely suggest one of the treatment options already mentioned above.

 - Rule out any underlying condition(s), such as high blood pressure, heart disease, or diabetes, which can all contribute to loose teeth.